Become a Better Genealogist By Reviewing What You Know

 Peer reviewing is the most important part of analyzing the research that you encounter or receive from others.
-However, it’s important that you evaluate your own work before you head off on a research quest.
+However, you must evaluate your own work before you head off on a research quest.

-In my newest video, I want you to review what you think you know before you start researching to find an answer to your question.
+In my newest video, I want you to review what you think you know before researching to find an answer to your question.

 Watch this video on YouTube.